Sign In

 What should I take with me on my first day?

 Laptop, any stationary and tools you might have.
-A notebook that fits into your back pocket is always a good idea.
+A note book that fits into your back pocket is always a good idea.

 Can I have worked in theatre or TV and cross over?